 EXPLORE CHICAGO’S OLD TOWN NEIGHBORHOOD

 The German immigrants that moved to the area during the second half of the 19th century, turned what was a swamp into farmable land nicknamed “The Cabbage Patch” during the early years of Chicago.
-Prior to the Germans, Native Americans inhabited the area that served as a trading center for many different tribes until Native Americans were forcibly removed in 1833.
+Prior to the Germans, Native Americans inhabited the area that served as a trading center for many different tribes until around 1833.
 St. Michael’s Church is one of the seven buildings to survive the Great Chicago Fire and still stands today.

 Today, residents are drawn to the Victorian buildings, brick alleys, and bustling social scene.
 Old Town brings together the best parts of Chicago into one beautiful and lively neighborhood.
 Both a modern community and a historic stomping ground, its mixture of new and old has something for everyone.